HarshOza36/RealTime_DigitRecognizer/README.md

 ## Changes Required:
 ~~- Bounded Boxes accuracy needs to be increased~~

-## All changes updated and created MultiDigit Recognition
+## All changes updated and created MultiDigit Recognition ipynb file